Consequences and repercussions of criminal liability of companies in Spain

 • Disqualification from receiving subsidies, public aid and judicial intervention

-There are other consequences that might also be serious and harmful for companies:
+Other consequences might also be serious and harmful for companies:

 • Negative impact on customers and suppliers